Mansi242401/SQL-Ecommerce-data-analysis/channel_portfolio.md

 clearly gsearch moble traffic is higher.

-3. By: Marketing Director
+3. By: Marketing Director <br>
    Date: Dec 1, 2012

 I am wondering if bsearch nonbrand should have the same bids as gsearch.
-Could you pull **nonbrand conversion rates from sessions to orders for both gsearch and bsearch and slice the data by device type**.
+Could you pull **nonbrand conversion rates from sessions to orders for both gsearch and bsearch and slice the data by device type**. <br>
 Please analyze data from aug 22 to Sep 18.
 We ran a special pre-holiday campaign for gsearch starting on september 19, so the data after that is not a fair game.

 ```sql